jrcain-usgs/asc-public-docs/docs/getting-started/index.md

 ## ISIS

-ISIS is a collection of apps for working with planetary imagery.
+ISIS (Integrated Software for Imagers and Spectrometers) is a [collection of apps](https://isis.astrogeology.usgs.gov/Application/index.html) for working with planetary imagery.
 It includes command-line and interactive visual apps.
 ISIS can import images from various spacecraft, and create mosaics and maps from multiple images.

 <div class="grid cards" markdown>